 Plan your workout

 Formulate a plan and leave no room for error.
 There’s nothing worse than trekking all the way to the gym and then not being able to decide what kind of workout you want to do.
-Should you run for 30 minutes, or maybe bike for 15 and then do abs?
+Should you run for 30 minutes, or maybe bike for 15 and then do abs or even throw on some leg weights?
 Maybe you should just walk around the gym looking at what everyone else is doing to get some inspiration.
 Instead of wasting valuable time and looking totally lost, plan your workout ahead of time.
 You can look on a fitness website for an expert routine, or simply tell yourself “its cardio day and I will not jump off the treadmill until I’ve run 4 miles”.
 Planning your workout is like setting yourself a mini goal.
 You’ll feel more accomplished when you can check it off, rather than just doing random exercises until you’re bored or sweaty enough for the night.